box/developer.box.com/content/pages/sign/40-webhooks/index.md

 # Sign webhooks

-Sign webhooks allow you to receive notifications about events that happen with the sign requests.
+Sign webhooks allow you to receive notifications about events that happen with the signature requests.
 You can use them to trigger actions in your own application, or to notify your users about events that happen in Sign.

-This is particularly important since the sign requests are asynchronous, and the signers can interact with them at any time, possibly outside of your application.
+This is particularly important since the signature requests are asynchronous, and the signers can interact with them at any time, possibly outside of your application.

 ## Sign related events

-There are sign related events that can trigger the webhooks.
+There are Sign related events that can trigger the webhooks.
 Like most of Box events the listeners are set at folder or document level.

 The most common use case is to listen to the events at the folder where the sign requests are created.
-This way you can listen to all the sign requests created in that folder.
+This way you can listen to all the signature requests created in that folder.

 Some examples of events that can be listened to are:

-- `SIGN_REQUEST.COMPLETED`, when a sign request is completed.
+- `SIGN_REQUEST.COMPLETED`, when a signature request is completed.
-- `SIGN_REQUEST.DECLINED`, when a sign request is declined.
+- `SIGN_REQUEST.DECLINED`, when a signature request is declined.
-- `SIGN_REQUEST.EXPIRED`, when a sign request is expired.
+- `SIGN_REQUEST.EXPIRED`, when a signature request is expired.
 - `SIGN_REQUEST.SIGNER_EMAIL_BOUNCED`, when a signer's email is bounced.

 Checkout our guides below for more information on webhooks.